 Jaden Lee was consecutively awarded the prestigious AADR Student Research Fellowship

-Jaden Lee, a DMD/PhD candidate, has won an AADR STudent Research Award to supplement his current research and travel to the next AADR meetings.
+Jaden Lee, a DMD/PhD candidate, won the AADR Student Research Award two consecutive years (2017-2018) to support his research project and participate in the next AADR meeting.

 Congratulations to Jaden Lee, DMD/PhD candidate in our lab!
 Jaden was recently awarded an NIH F30 Predoctoral Individual National Research Service Award from NIDCR.